Page 1 of 1

 by pljms

-It's a curious irony that the follow-up to the Naked Eyes hit cover of 'There's Always Something There To Remind Me' was called 'Promises, Promises' and it wasn't the Bacharach and David song.
-Suffice it to say that their self-penned number charted higher in the US in 1983 than Dionne's recording of the Bacharach & David song fourteen years earlier.
+It's a curious irony that the follow-up to the Naked Eyes hit cover of 'There's Always Something There To Remind Me' was 'Promises, Promises' and it wasn't the Bacharach and David song.
+Suffice it to say that their self-penned number charted higher in the US in 1983 than Dionne's recording of the Bacharach & David song some fourteen years earlier.